-The Mark S. Bonham Centre for Sexual Diversity Studies: the Centre offers an undergraduate program, a collaborative graduate specialization (MA and PhD), hosts academic and community events, and promotes research into sexuality.
+The Mark S. Bonham Centre for Sexual Diversity Studies: offers an undergraduate program, a collaborative graduate specialization (MA and PhD), hosts academic and community events, and promotes research into sexuality.
 It is a hub for forging connections among faculty, undergraduates, graduate students, and community members interested in questions about how we understand sexual diversity and sexual practices.
 The Centre is housed at University College, University of Toronto.
 Its undergraduate programs are available to all students in U of T’s Faculty of Arts and Science.
 Undergraduate programming in Sexual Diversity Studies was first established in 1998, and now includes a Specialist, Major, and Minor program.
 SDS also has its own interdisciplinary courses at the 2nd, 3rd, and 4th year levels, including independent studies and 4th year seminars.
-The Bonham Centre is the only LGBTQ research centre in the world which as an endowed Post-Doctoral Research position on LGBTQ studies!
+The SDS Centre also houses the Queer & Transgender Research Lab, an inter-disciplinary research group of thirty five endowed faculty members, community leaders, post-doctoral students, and graduate students who collectively conducts extensive research into the global LGBTQ community.
+The Bonham Centre is the only LGBTQ academic research centre in the world which has endowed Post-Doctoral Research positions on LGBTQ studies!

 QueerBio.com is the definitive online biographical reference source for the international LGBTQ community.
 Founded by Mark S. Bonham, who remains as its Managing Editor, its database lists over 15,000 contemporary and historical figures who identify as lesbian, gay, bisexual, transgender, queer, intersex, two-spirit, or gender fluid (LGBTQ) and includes artists, sports figures, politicians, entertainers, business leaders, academics, activists, and more.
 The database is widely international in scope and is an ideal source for research and analysis with full search and sort functionality.